EKSIMRacing/SLIMax-Manager-Pro/README.md

 IMPORTANT:
 Windows 8 RT is not supported (ARM-based processors)

-By using our software you agree to these terms and conditions
+By using our software you agree to EKSIMRacing terms and conditions (see the website for more info).